jduggan83/see-a-mess/README.md

     $ npm start

-#### Bugs and Ideas
+#### Outstanding constraints and new Ideas

- - fix how order works with items like jumbotron
- - a map or iframe object
- - use LESS at runtime to specify for gloabal style variables
+ - use LESS at runtime to specify for gloabal style variables of bootstrap
  - ability to choose a theme and/or link to a custom css file
+ - a map or video object, or just an iframe for any other content
+ - twitter facebook and other social media components
- - animations
+ - use of animations
  - For user editing, have a give me html piece to create a custom element of this and paste in html to change.
  - html in sections with a limit (preview section) only renders basic html not full styles